coreboot/coreboot/Documentation/getting_started/writing_documentation.md

 You will also need python-recommonmark for sphinx to be able to handle markdown documenation.

+The recommended version is sphinx 1.7.7, sphinx_rtd_theme 0.4.1 and
+recommonmark 0.4.0.

 ### Optional

 Install [shpinx-autobuild] for rebuilding markdown/rst sources on the fly!